|Topic:||Financial and Operations|

 - In an Emergency, the following authority shall apply:

 - The Dean or Director of the affected area has the authority to acquire goods or services up to $100,000 without regard to this Procedure; and

 - The Associate or Assistant Vice President of the affected area has the authority to acquire goods and services in excess of $100,000 without regard to this Procedure.

-The nature of the emergency and the action taken must be provided in writing to the Director, Procurement Services immediately after the emergency has been addressed by using the Limited Tendering and Non-Application Approval form.
+The nature of the emergency and the action taken must be provided in writing to the Director, Strategic Procurement Services immediately after the emergency has been addressed by using the Limited Tendering and Non-Application Approval form.